Testing the robustness of the BAO determination in the presence of massive neutrinos: Results

 \subsection{Comparing with DESI DR1}

-Recently the DESI Collaboration has published BAO DR1 results \cite{DESI_BAO}, supported by a study on the theoretical and modelling systematics \cite{DESI_systematics} and fiducial-cosmology dependence \cite{DESI_fiducial_cosmo_systematics} of the measurement.
+\CH{Recently the DESI Collaboration has published BAO DR1 results from galaxies and quasars \cite{DESI_BAO}, supported by a study on the theoretical and modelling systematics associated to the measurement \cite{DESI_systematics}.
 They find a combined systematic error contributions from both theory and modelling of $0.1\%$ ($0.2\%$) for $\alpha_{\text{iso}}$ ($\alpha_{\rm AP}$).
-In this section we compare our results to their findings.
-The results in the $\alpha_{\text{iso},\rm AP}$ parametrisation, are shown in Figure~\ref{fig:isoap}.
+This result explores the impact of modelling choices on the BAO constraint and includes their studies of systematic errors introduced during reconstruction \cite{DESI_recon} and the dependence on the choice of fiducial cosmology \cite{DESI_fiducial_cosmo_systematics} of the measurement.
+In this section we compare their findings with our study.
+The halo catalogues employed in this work have similar bias properties as the LRG DESI sample ($b_1\simeq 2$).
+However, we do not expect that the systematic study of this work to strongly depend on this choice, and in principle could be extrapolated to other samples, such as ELG and QSO.} The results in the $\alpha_{\text{iso},\rm AP}$ parametrisation, are shown in Figure~\ref{fig:isoap}.
 For $\alpha_{\text{iso}}$ we find all our measurements are well within a $0.1\%$ shift of their expected value.
 We only recover a statistically significant shift of $0.13\%$ (3$\sigma$) when using the RecIso convention for $M_\nu>0.2$eV.
 For $\alpha_{\rm AP}$ we find all measurements are compatible with our baseline analysis within the statistical error of the volume considered.
 We conclude that this measurement is statistically consistent with the $0.2\%$ recovered for the baseline analysis and the total systematic error budget found by DESI for $\alpha_{\rm AP}$.